StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 - `wrap`: flex items will wrap onto multiple lines, from top to bottom.
 - `wrap-reverse`: flex items will wrap onto multiple lines from bottom to top.

+---

 ### justify-content

+The `justify-content` property is used to align the flex items along the `main axis`, i.e., to fill the mai axis' horizontal space.

 ![alt](figures/justify-content.svg)

-This defines the alignment along the main axis.
 It helps distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
 It also exerts some control over the alignment of items when they overflow the line.

 ``` css
 .container {